Enterprise-Group-Ltd/aws-autoscaling-update-ami/README.md

     * The bash shell is included in most distributions and is pre-installed on AWS EC2 Linux instances
 5. Install [jq](https://github.com/stedolan/jq)
     * To install jq on AWS EC2: `$ sudo yum install jq -y`
-6. Download this utility script or create a local copy and run it on the local or EC2 linux instance
+6. Download this utility script or create a local copy and run it on the local or EC2 Linux instance
     * Example: `$ bash ./autoscaling-update-ami.sh -p AWS_CLI_profile -n new_AMI_ID_or_name -t old_target_AMI_ID_or_name -a append-text`

 ## [Prerequisites](#prerequisites)